• Home

 Don’t rent a car when you go to Disney World – you don’t need it!

 If you’re staying at a non-resort hotel, make sure they have a Disney Shuttle to get you onto Disney property – most hotels near Disney do.
-Take an Uber to your hotel from the airport and then Disney shuttles will take you anywhere you need to go throughout Disney World.
+Take an Uber or Lyft to your hotel from the airport and then Disney shuttles will take you anywhere you need to go throughout Disney World.

 Yay, now you can save that extra $200 you were going to spend on a rental car on Disney stuff instead!